strongeron/coding-agent/README.md

-# E2B Code Execution Agent
+# Daytona Code Execution Agent

-An advanced Mastra template that provides a coding agent capable of planning, writing, executing, and iterating on code in secure, isolated E2B sandboxes with comprehensive file management and development workflow capabilities.
+An advanced Mastra template that provides a coding agent capable of planning, writing, executing, and iterating on code in secure, isolated Daytona sandboxes with comprehensive file management and development workflow capabilities.

 ## Overview

 This template demonstrates how to build an AI coding assistant that can work with real development environments.
-The agent can create sandboxes, manage files and directories, execute code in multiple languages, and monitor development workflows - all within secure, isolated E2B environments.
+The agent can create sandboxes, manage files and directories, execute code in multiple languages, and monitor development workflows — all within secure, isolated Daytona environments.

 ## Features

-- **Secure Code Execution**: Run Python, JavaScript, and TypeScript code in isolated E2B sandboxes
+- **Secure Code Execution**: Run Python, JavaScript, and TypeScript code in isolated Daytona sandboxes
 - **Complete File Management**: Create, read, write, delete files and directories with batch operations
 - **Multi-Language Support**: Execute code in Python, JavaScript, and TypeScript environments
 - **Live Development Monitoring**: Watch directory changes and monitor development workflows